houseos/SCP/doc/secure-control-protocol-specification.md

 ## Versions

-### 0. 0.
-2
+### 0.0.2

 Changed from AES-128 CBC to ChaCha20 Poly1305 because it is natively supported by the ESP8266 SDK and comes with AEAD.
 Therefore changed the default password from 16 characters to 32 characters and reworked the whole concept.

-### 0. 0.
-1
+### 0.0.1

 Initial version

 ## License

-SPDX-License-Identifier: GPL-3.
-0-or-later
+SPDX-License-Identifier: GPL-3.0-or-later

 The full version of the license can be found in LICENSE.

 [![FOSSA Status](https://app.fossa.io/api/projects/git%2Bgithub.com%2FbenjaminSchilling33%2Fsecure-control-protocol.svg?type=large)](https://app.fossa.io/projects/git%2Bgithub.com%2FbenjaminSchilling33%2Fsecure-control-protocol?ref=badge_large)

-If you need a license for commercial use, please contact [Benjamin Schilling](mailto:schilling. benjamin@delusionsoftware. de).
+If you need a license for commercial use, please contact [Benjamin Schilling](mailto:schilling.benjamin@delusionsoftware.de).

 ## Copyright
-Copyright (C) 2018 - 2020 Benjamin Schilling
+Copyright (C) 2018 - 2021 Benjamin Schilling